nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

  * X-USER-PERMISSIONS: A comma separated list of the permission keys that resolve to true; can be activated by setting *sendPermissionsHeader* to true on the proxy definition
- * X-USER-NAME and others: Can be activated by adding the *mashroom-http-proxy-add-user-headers* plugin
+ * X-USER-NAME and others: Can be activated by adding the <a href="#mashroomadduserheaderhttpproxyinterceptor">http-proxy-add-user-headers</a> plugin
  * X-USER-ID-TOKEN: The ID token if the OpenID-Connect is used a security provider;
-   can be activated by adding the *mashroom-http-proxy-add-id-token* plugin
+   can be activated by adding the <a href="#mashroomaddidtokenhttpproxyinterceptor">mashroom-http-proxy-add-id-token</a> plugin

 #### Site and Page Security